10 Ways to Give Back as a Family (Free Printable for Inspiration, Too!)

 Any surprise visit to a nursing home will delight someone’s day.
 Either show up with a little care package or grace them with your time – either way, it’ll be sure to brighten their day.
 Especially during the holidays when many are celebrating alone, make a special visit with the kids, go caroling in the halls, or deliver some handmade cards.
 Any will mean so much to someone in a nursing home.

-*With COVID causing many extra precautions, especially in nursing homes, please make sure to contact your local nursing home before making any arrangements to stop by.
-They might be currently closed to visitors or like our recent experience, you’ll have to visit outside their window.
+*Please make sure to contact your local nursing home before making any arrangements to stop by as they might still have visitation limits to family and friends.
+Last year, we had to get creative and visit outside their window.

 7. Adopt or help a family in need.

-Maybe there’s a family you know that is struggling or a parent who could use a little extra help as they juggle our new “normal”.
-You could volunteer to babysit, tutor kids during virtual schooling (this can even be done virtually!), help with housework, walk their dog, or even help with their yard work.
+Maybe there’s a family you know that is struggling or a parent who could use a little extra help.
+You could volunteer to babysit, tutor kids, help with housework, walk their dog, or even help with their yard work.

 As another idea (and if your budget allows), consider surprising a family or person in need with some basic groceries or a grocery store gift card to help lighten the load!
 If you’ll be buying the groceries yourself, you can even plan for them to be delivered directly to their door!